Roger Babson: Babson Statistical Organization

+Babson College

+In the fall of 1908, Roger Babson met Sidney Linnekin, a young carpenter from Gloucester, Massachusetts, who impressed him with his diligence while working on Babson's garage in Wellesley Hills.
+Their acquaintance led to a collaboration when Linnekin expressed interest in studying economics and bond salesmanship.
+Babson created a correspondence course in bond-selling, the first of its kind in the United States, which Linnekin later helped market and expand into a broader program in business education.

+This initiative grew into a significant educational enterprise offering courses in economics, finance, and distribution, with Linnekin eventually serving as sales manager.
+At that time, no endowed business schools existed in the United States.
+The London School of Economics, which he had visited while researching Newton's laws of motion and gravity, served as institutional inspiration.
+The combination of his collaboration with Linnekin and his experience at the LSE inspired the eventual founding of the Babson Institute.

+On September 3, 1919, with an enrollment of twenty-seven students, the Babson Institute held its first classes in the former home of Roger and Grace Babson on Abbott Road in Wellesley Hills.
+The institute's curriculum focused on practical experience.
+Students observed manufacturing processes during field trips to area factories and businesses, and viewed industrial films on Saturday mornings.

+In 1922, Babson purchased a 200-acre farm and began developing the campus of Babson College.
+Babson was actively involved with the institute until his death in 1967.

 Work on financial theory

 Babson's success as an investor was based on unorthodox views of the operation of markets.
 According to his biographer John Mulkern, Babson attributed the business cycle "to Sir Isaac Newton's law of action and reaction... (with a) pseudoscientific notion that gravity can be used to explain movement in the stock markets."
 His market forecasting techniques are expounded in articles in Traders World Magazine and the Gravity Research Foundation he founded.

-He graduated from MIT with a degree in engineering.
-As a college student, he lobbied the dean to include a business course, which resulted in a course known as "Business Engineering."
-Eventually, the business engineering program was expanded, and it is now seen as the forerunner of the MBA degree.

 Babson authored more than 40 books on economic and social problems, the most widely read being Business Barometers (eight editions) and Business Barometers for Profits, Security, Income (10 editions).
 Babson also wrote hundreds of magazine articles and newspaper columns.
 He was a popular lecturer on business and financial trends.

 Babson was an investor and sometimes director of many corporations, including some traded on the New York Stock Exchange.
 He established the investment advisory company Babson's Reports, which published one of the first investment newsletters in the U.S.